lm3nitro/Projects/Netflow/Cisco Netflow and Nfdump.md

 ## Analysis

-Once everything was set up and I was able to see that I had netflow data in my directory, I ran the following queries to analyze the information that was getting collected.
-Please note, some of these are included for informational puposes as well.
+Once everything was set up and I was able to see that I had NetFlow data in my directory, I ran the following queries to analyze the information that was getting collected.
+Please note, some of these are included for informational purposes as well.

-1. THe following can be used to read information from a specific file, note the `I` is optional.
+1. The following can be used to read information from a specific file, note the `I` is optional.
 The `I` displays the flow records in a human-readable format:

 ```
 nfdump -I -r nfcapd.202405271826